dpiers/Jedi-Academy/README.md

 Jedi-Academy
 ============

-Activision and Raven are releasing this code for people to learn from and play with.
+Activision and Raven released this code for people to learn from and play with.

 This code is copyright Activision 2003.
-This source is released under GNU GPLv2.
+This source was released under GNU GPLv2.